-There’s no doubt about it — VA will set an agency record for telehealth care in 2020.
+There’s no doubt about it — 2020 was a record-setting year for telehealth care.

-Veterans attend about 25,000 telehealth video appointments each day, a 1,000% increase from 2019.
-VA already surpassed last year’s number of telehealth encounters by 7 million.
+In early 2020, Veterans attend about 25,000 telehealth video appointments each day, a 1,000% increase from 2019.
+Halfway through the year, VA already surpassed the total number of telehealth encounters completed in 2019 by 7 million.

 Because VA already had robust telehealth infrastructure in place — with nearly two-thirds of primary care and mental health providers having already used VA Video Connect to see patients — providers quickly ramped up telehealth capabilities to meet increased demand.

 Telehealth can benefit Veterans, particularly those who find it difficult to travel or the one in four who live in rural areas far from care centers.

 “VA is committed to offering Veterans the health care they deserve, whenever and wherever they need it,” said VA Secretary Robert Wilkie in November 2019.

 Thanks to telehealth, VA providers have been able to make a difference in the lives of patients like Daryll Martin, a Veteran with high blood pressure who is unable to drive or use public transportation due to a history of narcolepsy.

 Telehealth care coordinator Jasmine Pace monitored Martin’s blood pressure remotely.
 She then sent nurses to his home to evaluate him and help sort his medications.